ae2f/Core/README.md

 # ae2f::Core
 - Rel-v6.25.19

+> This project has been migrated to [codeberg.org](https://codeberg.org/ae2f/Core).
+> You will still be able to access to upstream with github page.

 > Integration between C and C++ via CMake.

 > The smallest core utils for ae2f-like library.